inkymaze/reader-reader/README.md

 This application implements React.js through a Redux framework.

 ## API Server
 Information about the API server and how to use it can be found in its [README file](api-server/README.md).
-# Readable App Project
-This is Udacity React project by Jan Vigar. https://readable-jvigar.herokuapp.com/

 ## Installation